httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Those abstract types can be serialised into and parsed from textual headers -- such as those used in HTTP/1 -- using the algorithms described in {{text}}.

+## Intentionally Strict Processing

+This specification intentionally defines strict parsing and serialisation behaviours using step-by-step algorithms; the only error handling defined is to fail the operation altogether.

+This is designed to encourage faithful implementation and therefore good interoperability.
+Therefore, implementations that try to be "helpful" by being more tolerant of input are doing a disservice to the overall community, since it will encourage other implementations to implement similar (but likely subtly different) workarounds.

+In other words, strict processing is an intentional feature of this specification; it allows non-conformant input to be discovered and corrected early, and avoids both interoperability and security issues that might otherwise result.

+Note that as a result of this strictness, if a header field is appended to by multiple parties (e.g., intermediaries, or different components in the sender), it could be that an error in one party's value causes the entire header field to fail parsing.

 ## Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT",